-Mask Modes
+Mask Preview Modes

-Mask Mode allows you to view your image mask in several ways.
+Mask preview modes allow you to view your mask in several ways.

-The drop-down menu for Mask View Mode is located at the bottom of the Preview Window.

-A close-up of the Mask View Modes

-- Before: Shows the original image with no effects applied. - After: Shows the image with the current effect stack applied. - Previous Effect: Shows the previous effect results so you can compare just your current effect. - Mask-Red: Shows the mask of the current effect layer in a red overlay. - Mask-White: Shows the mask of the current effect layer in white. - Mask-Dark: Shows the mask of the current effect layer in as a dark overlay. - Mask-Grayscale: Shows the mask of the current effect layer in black and white.

-Mask View allows you to view the mask for each effect layer that you have created with the Masking Brush and Masking Bug.
-You can view the mask in several modes, which are accessible from the Masking menu or from the Mask View drop-down in the bottom left of each preview pane.
-Below are examples of the different mask view modes.
-You can toggle the mask view on and off with the control (Mac OSX) or control (Windows) + M keyboard shortcut.
+Mode is located at the bottom of A clo se-up of the Mask View Modes Before: Shows the original image with no effects applied.
+After: Shows the image with the current effect stack applied.
+Previous Effect: Shows the previous effect results so you can compare just your current effect.
+Mask-Red: Shows the mask of the current effect layer in a red overlay.
+Mask-White: Shows the mask of the current effect layer in white.
+Mask-Dark: Shows the mask of the current effect layer in as a dark overlay.
+Mask-Grayscale: Shows the mask of the current effect layer in black and white. from the Masking menu or from the Mask View drop-down in the bottom lef ft of each preview pane.
+Below are Mask-White The masked area appears as solid white.
+Mask-Grayscale The masked area appears as black.
+The unmasked areas appear as white.
+This is the same as viewing a layer mask in Photoshop. nask for each effect layer that you have cru Before: Shows the original im After: Shows the image with Previous Effect: Shows the pjust your current effect.
+Mask-Red: Shows the mask Mask-Dark: Shows the mask Mask-Dark: Shows the mask overlay.
+Mask-Grayscale: Shows the and white.
+Mask-White Masking menu or from the Mask View drop-down in the bottom leter modes.
+You can toggle the mask view on and off with the control (Mac OS) Mask-White The masked area appears as solid white.
+Mask-White The masked area appears as black.
+The unmasked area appears as black.
+The unmasked areas appear as white.
+This is the same as viewing a

-Mask-Red

-The masked area appears as 50% red.
-This is similar to the Quick Mask view in Photoshop.

-Mask-White The masked area appears as solid white.

-Mask-Dark

-The masked area appears

-as 90% black.

-Mask-Grayscale

-The masked area appears

-as black.
-The unmasked

-areas appear as white.

-This is the same as

-viewing a layer mask in

-Photoshop.